Andrian0s/any-lang-embed-eval/README.md

 Run the notebooks in order.
 Each reads the previous step's output, so they must be run sequentially on a first pass.

-### Step 1 — Foil generation (to be added later)
+### Step 1 — Foil generation (1--ALEE_Generate_Dataset.ipynb)

 The first stage generates the AMR-controlled minimal pairs.
-This notebook is not yet included and will be added later.
-The generated datasets are available for download (see [Datasets](#datasets)) so steps 2–4 can be run without it.
+The generated datasets are available for download (see [Datasets](#datasets)) or directly by our script so steps 2–4 can be run without it.

 ### Step 2 — Embeddings (`2--ALEE_PRE-CALCULATE-Embeddings.ipynb`)